harvestmoonspeedruns/harvestmoonspeedruns.com/wiki/hmsth/basics/affection.md

 ### Birthdays

-Birthdays can sometimes play a role in StH runs, but the birthday boost is not static across all possible gifts, or all possible villagers.
+Birthdays can sometimes play a role in StH runs, but the birthday boost is not static across all gifts, or all villagers.

 ### Ending-specific boosts